SandyRodger/RB175_networked_applications/05_project_todos.md

 - web-based
 - personal task-manager
 - using Sinatra

+- (2nd go through 15.2.24)
+  - We update the session secret, thus: `set :session_secret, SecureRandom.hex(32)`
+  - (There are links to the project template for you to download)

 ### Topics:
   - Storing data in the session
   - HTTP methods other than GET